-22 LR vs. 22 Mag: Knights of the Rimfire Round Table
+22 LR vs. 22 Mag: Which Rimfire Cartridge Is Better?

 The 22 Long Rifle (22 LR) is one of the most popular cartridges across North America and the world.
-Its low recoil and extremely low cost per round make it ideal for training new shooters or spending a whole afternoon at the range plinking.
+Its low recoil and extremely low cost per round make it ideal for training new shooters or spending a whole afternoon plinking at the range.

-The 22 Winchester Magnum Rimfire (22 WMR, or 22 Mag) is the rimfire cartridge hunters need to take on larger pests at greater ranges than the 22 LR can.
+The 22 Winchester Magnum Rimfire (22 WMR, or 22 Mag) is the rimfire cartridge hunters need to take on larger pests, and at greater ranges than the 22 LR can manage.

 I grew up running around on the farm with a 22 LR.
 After I proved I could be trusted with it, my grandpa introduced me to his 22 Mag.
 No rabbit or coyote on the property was safe after that.

 Though the 22 LR and 22 WMR are rimfire cartridges, they have some differences.
-This article compares the differences in recoil, ballistics, hunting capabilities, defense, and more!
+This article compares their differences in recoil, ballistics, hunting capabilities, defense, and more!

 What Is the Difference Between 22 LR and 22 WMR?